 Step 1: Search committee chairs should send an email to Faculty Excellence with the names and email addresses of all interviewees who are invited for a campus visit.
-Please note that this step is very important and with few exceptions, was not done previously.
+Please note that this step is very important.

 Step 2: Faculty Excellence will send the following email to the on-campus interviewees:

 “If you have a partner (meaning spouse, significant other, or domestic partner) interested in a faculty position at UCF, please have them apply to search X or search Y if they would like to be considered for a tenure‐track/tenured position, an instructor/lecturer, or a non-tenure earning multi-year assistant/associate/professor position.
 Neither the search committee nor the hiring official will be notified of your request unless you are the selected candidate.

 Step 3: When the search committee makes the recommendation for hire, the Department Chair/Director should contact Faculty Excellence to determine if their candidate-of-choice has a partner that has applied through TOP, and this should be done prior to extending an offer to the candidate-of-choice.

 Step 4: Should the candidate-of-choice have a partner who has applied to the TOP partner program, the Department Chair/Director can begin the process of negotiating with the partner’s potential Department Chair/Director to determine moving forward with the TOP application.
 The two departments will work together to complete the respective TOP form.
 On this form, Department A will summarize the value and impact of the primary candidate.
 Department B will evaluate the partner credentials and summarize the strengths/weaknesses of the partner.
 The Deans of the colleges for the primary candidate and partner must also agree and sign the TOP form.
 Should other units be involved in sharing the financial liability, appropriate signatures must be obtained.
 Please note, as indicated on the TOP form, that tenure with hire must be attached to the TOP form should the candidate be coming in as tenured.
 Also as indicated on the TOP form, candidates who are tenure track and who are bringing in years of service must have a tenure with credit form attached.